 Your brain runs an internal model of the causal order of world that continually creates predictions about what you expect to perceive.
 These predictions are then matched with what you actually perceive, and the divergence between predicted sensory data and actual sensory data yields a prediction error.
 The better a prediction, the better the fit, and the less prediction error propagates up the hierarchy.
 Wait, what’s a hierarchy?

 Your internal model (also called generative model because it generates predictions) is structured as a bidirectional hierarchical cascade:

 - The model is a cascade because it involves multiple levels of processing, multiple cortical areas in the brain.

-- The model is hierarchical because it comprises higher and lower processing layers: lower levels process simple data (e.g., sensory stimuli, affective signals, motor commands), higher level process categorizations (e.g., object recognition, emotion classification, action selection), and the highest levels process mental states (e.g., mental imagery, emotion experience, conscious goals, planning, reasoning).3
+- The model is hierarchical because it comprises higher and lower processing layers: lower levels process simple data (e.g., visual stimuli, affective signals, or proprioceptive data), higher level process categorizations (e.g., object recognition, emotion classification, action selection), and the highest levels process mental states (e.g., mental imagery, emotion experience, conscious goals, planning, reasoning).3

 - The model is bidirectional because signals continually propagate in both directions: predictions move downward to pyramidal neurons of lower levels while prediction errors move upward to pyramidal neurons of higher levels.

 Each processing layer predicts what’s happening at the layer below and receives an error signal from that lower layer—a dynamic process that may or may not loop all the way down to incoming sensory data.
 A model is successful when the predictions it generates at every layer of the hierarchical cascade are accurate, producing only minimal prediction errors.